Family demand answers over woman’s ‘brutal’ killing at Travelodge

 “Marta only worked two nights and did not survive the second night as a killer took her away from us and destroyed our lives,” her father said.

-The inquest heard that Cole was a resident at the Travelodge at the time and CCTV captured the violence in the early hours of the morning of Cole kicking and punching Ms Elena Vento after she had been sorting leaflets in a display near the door.
+The inquest heard that Cole was a resident at the Travelodge at the time and CCTV from the early hours of the morning recorded Cole kicking and punching Ms Elena Vento after she had been sorting leaflets in a display near the door.

-Detective inspector Mark Jenkins of Dorset Police told the coroner Cole left the reception area at 5.58am and went to Bournemouth police station later that morning where he told the receptionist he had just killed someone.
+Detective Inspector Mark Jenkins of Dorset Police told the coroner that Cole left the reception area at 5.58am and went to Bournemouth police station later that morning where he told the receptionist he had just killed someone.

-Cole brought a bag of items including Ms Elena Vento’s lanyard and a panic button that had not been activated during the attack, he added.
+Cole took a bag of items including Ms Elena Vento’s lanyard and a panic button that had not been activated during the attack, he added.

 Senior coroner Rachael Griffin said: “There’s no evidence to suggest he wasn’t compliant over that four-week period, all of the evidence points to the fact he ran out of medication, he then did not receive any prescription after that date.”

-The coroner added Cole had contact with paramedics and out-of-hours GPs in early December, and the inquest was likely to hear evidence that there were attempts by Cole and his family to get a further prescription.
+The coroner added that Cole had contact with paramedics and out-of-hours GPs in early December, and the inquest is likely to hear evidence that there were attempts by Cole and his family to get a further prescription.